 (+971) 4 512 5577

-Seafood lovers, this one’s for you.
-And as you can probably tell, the name says it all – as this is the place to go for all things crab.
+As you can probably tell, the name says it all – this is the place to go for all things crab.
 And lobster.
 And oysters.
 And scallops.
 And shrimp.
-You get the gist…
+You get the gist.
+DIFC’s swanky new spot features a menu developed by renowned chef Vladimir Mukhin of Chef’s Table fame and serves up some of the freshest seafood dishes in town (think: Kamchatka crab legs with warm butter, steamed langoustine with garlic-chilli sauce, and spaghetti alle vongole with parsley and fish roe).

 Emirates Financial Towers, DIFC